Joseph455/HackerDistro/readme.md

 ## **Project Description**

-Hacker Distro is a simple web app that consumes HackerNews api and displays the data to user on its frontend
+Hacker Distro is a simple web app that consumes HackerNews api and displays the data to users on its frontend It also exposes a simple REST api to perform crud Operations

 ---